laktoosivaba/cy/README.md

 - Allow nodes to join the network with zero prior configuration of the protocol (at least above the physical layer).
 - Introduction of new topics and/or nodes must not disturb operation of the existing participants.
 - A fully converged network must offer a service quality at least as good as a statically configured network.
-- The autoconfiguration protocol must be stateless.
+- The autoconfiguration protocol must be stateless and must not require central coordinators or special nodes.
 - Retain backward compatibility with old Cyphal nodes that do not support named topics.
 - Preferably, the background service traffic should be exchanged at a constant rate to simplify latency and throughput analysis.
 - Once a stable configuration is found, it should be possible to store it in the non-volatile memory per node for instant recovery after power cycling, bypassing the autoconfiguration stage.
 Obsolete or incorrect per-node configuration should not affect the rest of the network.
 This ensures that a vehicular network with named topics will perform identically to a fully statically configured one until its configuration is changed.